riplaboratory/Kanaloa/EngineeringJournals/2021Fall/2021Fall_nk279_EngineeringJournal.md

     + New VRX requires Python3, but Melodic depends on Python2.7
         + `export ROS_PYTHON_VERSION=3`

+20 November 2021
++ Tried out pointcloud to laserscan package
++ RViz was still broken
+    + Set my system back up with the latest VRX workspace from OSRF
+    + RViz works fine
++ Fixing RViz also fixed my issue with interpreting pointcloud 2 data
+    + Did not go further with pointcloud to laserscan

+29 November 2021
++ Started working on an example usage code for the Lidar in ROS
++ Having issues with interpreting `fields` for `x`, `y`, `z`

+1 December 2021
++ Got working code in python
++ I am able to simply write out a way to access the `fields` `x`, `y`, `z`
+    + Since time is limited, I will just be printing it out
+    + Pending documentation on code

+6 December 2021
++ Finished Documentation and closed out my work

 Sources:
 + [How to transform PointCloud2 with TF?](https://answers.ros.org/question/9103/how-to-transform-pointcloud2-with-tf/)
 + [[ROS Q&A] 120 - How To Convert a PointCloud Into a Laser Scan](https://www.youtube.com/watch?v=IFNikTHN1pk&ab_channel=TheConstruct)

 ### Project
 #### Description